 We will be using an online conference system to hold classes.
-Each mentor will have his/her online conference account to hold small group class.
-We will utilize break aways rooms for individual mentoring.
+Each mentor will have his/her online conference account to hold small group classes.
+We will utilize breakout rooms for individual mentoring whenever possible.
 Zoom will be our software.

 DO I NEED TRAINING TO BE A MENTOR?

 Yes, it is mandatory to complete an online training on “Preventing sexual abuse and child molestation” through UH system.
-Additionally, there will be a training on how to work with middle school students, camp procedures, and on the camp curriculum prior to camp start date.
+Additionally, there will be a training on how to work with young children, camp procedures, and on Camp Topics (Coding, 3D Printing, Digital Storytelling, Microbit, Python, Game Design), and on the camp curriculum prior to camp start date.

 AM I GOING TO RECEIVE TRAINING ON THE CURRICULUM?

-Yes, you will receive materials, tutorials, and lesson plans ahead of the camp.
+Yes, you will receive materials and lesson plans ahead of the camp.
 You are expected to study and be prepared.
-There will be 2 days of curriculum training prior to camp start date.
-Date and Time will be announced.
+There will be a 1-2 days of online curriculum training prior to camp start date.
+Date and time will be announced later.

 WHO WILL BE MY SUPERVISOR?

-WHAT IS THE ROLE OF HIGH SCHOOL VOLUNTEER IF HE/SHE IS ASSIGNED TO ME?
+WHAT IS THE ROLE OF CAMP VOLUNTEER/INTERN IF HE/SHE IS ASSIGNED TO ME?

-You can think volunteers as “teacher aides”.
+You can think volunteers/interns as “teacher aides”.
 A volunteer’s primary role is to help you with instruction, working and supervising kids in your group.
-As a Mentor, you will be the primary responsible person and leader in your group.
+As an IAM you will be the ultimate responsible person as a teacher and leader in your group.